mohelhelb/pyblog/README.md

-# Web Application
+# PyBlog

 ## Description
-This web application is a simple blogging platform that enables Python developers to share insights and knowledge.
+This web application is a blogging platform that enables Python developers to share insights and knowledge.
 Some of the features of this application are the following:

 - Mobile-first design.